I Bought A 260,000-Mile 'Holy Grail' Jeep Grand Cherokee Sight Unseen From The Middle Of Nowhere. Getting It Home Nearly Broke Me

 From there, we simply lowered the transmission by twisting the jack handle.
 This also brought both the transfer case and the rear of the engine (which, again, is connected to the body upfront via motor mounts) down a few inches.
 The extra clearance was a godsend when it came to loosening all of the nuts holding the transfer case onto the back of the transmission.

-Even with the T-case lowered, we still had a hell of a time removing one particular fastener, and had to use break out some extensions and a crowfoot socket to finally get it undone.
+Even with the T-case lowered, we still had a hell of a time removing one particular fastener, and had to break out some extensions and a crowfoot socket to finally get it undone.
 But eventually, we dropped the transfer case onto the transmission jack, lowered it, and pulled it out from under the vehicle.

 Next, it was time to separate the transmission from the engine.
 We’d already drained the trans (you can see the fluid above; notice all the brass from the synchros).
 From there, Anthony took out the starter motor, I disconnected the shifter (see below), and the three of us undid the many bolts holding the transmission bell housing to the engine.